Thieves nab safe, $500K in valuables in surgical heist | CBC News

 She said all the thieves left behind were a few silver trinkets — not enough to bother reopening the store, even if she could.

 The incident has Hussain recalling a strange encounter earlier in the week when he found a man who appeared to be homeless loitering in the service corridor.
-One of Hussain's employees snapped a photo of the man, and one detail caught everyone's attention.
+One of Hussain's employees snapped a photo of the man and one detail later caught everyone's attention.

 "When we looked back at the picture, [his] shoes were brand new," Hussain said.